Creating a Facebook funnel can be of great help when it comes to bringing awareness to your seminar.

 You’ll want to tell them what they’ll learn in your seminar and why that’s more valuable.
 You may want to highlight pricing differences.
 You may also entice the customer with an offer, like a free gift or a discount.

-For someone who doesn’t know seminars on this subject exist, a discount code or free gift likely won’t get them to sign up.
+For someone who doesn’t know seminars on this subject exists, a discount code or free gift likely won’t get them to sign up.
 You’ll want to offer a different kind of support to engage them.

 Identifying Your Audiences